DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - responsible for the protection of data through maintenance activities, backing up and archiving, and preventing the loss or corruption and recovering data.
       - They include ✏️IT Staff in an information technology (IT) department who are delegated responsibility for day-to-day tasks.
       - Custodians are trusted to ensure the day-to-day security of the data and should do so by ensuring that the baseline is met and maintained.
+      - Custodians are tasked with the day-to-day monitoring of the integrity and security of data.
       - He/She is responsible for the technical environment, including things like database structures and the technical implementations of data policies.
+      - Controls are scoped and tailored, applied and enforced by Custodians.
+      - custodians implement the controls
+      - custodians are granted rights to perform day-to-day tasks when handling data
+  - 🔴**Administrators** have the rights to apply the permissions to access and handle data.
       - The system administrators can act in the roles of data administrators who grant access and will also act as custodians who are tasked with the day-to-day application of security controls such as providing/granting/managing user access.
-      - Controls are scoped and tailored, applied and enforced by Custodians.
   - 🔴**Data Steward**: a newer concept related to users of the data; those who use the data for the business purpose.
 In many organizations, data stewards are internal roles that oversee how data is used
   - 🔴**Security administrator**: responsible for ensuring the overall security of entire infrastructure; they perform tasks that lead to the discovery of vulnerabilities, monitor network traffic and configure tools to protect the network (like firewalls and antivirus software)
     - security admins also devise security policies, plans for business continuity and disaster recovery and train staff